 If you live near offices and busy places, starting a coffee shop could be profitable.
 You need to learn how to prepare different types of coffee and accompaniments.
-Affordable quality services are a key to success.
+Affordable quality services are crucial to success.

-Grasshoppers and white aunts are a delicacy in Uganda, especially in central Uganda.
+Grasshoppers and white ants are a delicacy in Uganda, especially in central Uganda.
 This business is seasonal.
 But if you stock enough to take you through the rest of the year, you can make good money.
-You will need to learn how to keep them for a longer period.
+You will need to learn how to keep them for a more extended period.

 #23.
 Dog training business

 Insecurity is increasing in urban areas.
 The cost of hiring security guards in homes is high.
 Even with the existence of paid security guards, cases of thugs conniving with them to rob are common.
 Most people are now resorting to using trained dogs to guard their homes.